Editor’s Note: Join Dana Santas for a seven-part series to learn how to reboot your workout routine — and stick with it. Here’s Part V.

 The first consideration when you’re taking up or restarting a cycling program is to determine whether you’ll be riding inside or outside — or a combination of both.
 Some factors to consider include year-round climate, traffic, access to bike trails, air quality and bike budget.

-, there are two main categories: road bikes and mountain bikes.
+Outdoor bike options: When it comes to outdoor bikes, there are two main categories: road bikes and mountain bikes.
 Keep in mind that a standard road bike is designed strictly for speed on the road, with the goal of being as aerodynamic as possible.

 Conversely, you can still use a mountain bike on the road, but its wider, deeper-traction tires will slow you down quite a bit unless you swap them out for road-style tires.
 I know this from experience because I have a mountain bike that I use frequently on the road.
 Since my goal is to exercise, I don’t mind having to work a little harder to go faster on a smooth surface, while still having the option to go off road.

 The staff at most any bike shop will be able to help you determine the right bike for your needs and budget.
 Investing in a decent bike can be pricey but, with proper maintenance, it will last decades.
 My bike had a price tag of just under a thousand dollars 20 years ago (which was a lot for a bike back then).
 With basic yearly tune-ups, it continues to ride well.